Börje Salming

-Salming was one of the first European players to make an impact in the National Hockey League (NHL), for which he is often considered a trailblazer, being named to six consecutive NHL All-Star Teams, winning the NHL All-Star Games of 1976, 1977 and 1978.
-In 1996, his first year of eligibility, Salming became the first European player inducted into the Hockey Hall of Fame.
+Salming was one of the first European players to make an impact in the National Hockey League (NHL), for which he is often considered a trailblazer, being named to six consecutive NHL All-Star Teams, winning the NHL All-Star Games of 1976, 1977 and 1978, alongside being named a finalist for the James Norris Memorial Trophy on several occasions.
+In 1996, his first year of eligibility, Salming became the first European born and trained player inducted into the Hockey Hall of Fame.
 In 2017, the NHL named Salming one of the 100 Greatest Players in the first century of the league.

+Salming played internationally for the Sweden men's national ice hockey team, winning silver and bronze medals at the Ice Hockey World Championships.
+He also played at three Canada Cups and the 1992 Winter Olympics.
+In recognition of his international career, Salming was inducted into the IIHF Hall of Fame in 1998, and named to the IIHF Centennial All-Star Team in 2008.

 Salming was diagnosed with amyotrophic lateral sclerosis (ALS) in July 2022.
 He died on 24 November 2022, days after accepting an award in what his wife announced on his behalf would be the family's final public appearance.

 Early life

 Salming was born on 17 April 1951 in the village of Salmi in what is now Kiruna Municipality, near Torneträsk in Jukkasjärvi Parish.
 His father, Erland (1921–1956), was of Sami origin, while his mother, Karin (née Persson, 1927–2022), was Swedish.
 His paternal grandfather Anders Nikolaus had the surname of Sarri, but changed it to Salming after the village that he and his father (Börje's great-grandfather) had built up.
 His father was a miner who died in a mining accident when Salming was 5 years old.
 Salming's older brother, and role model growing up, Stig Salming (b.1947) also played hockey, for Brynäs IF between 1968 and 1981, becoming Swedish champions six times.

 Salming identified himself as indigenous Sámi and was included in the electoral roll for Sametinget.
 He also shared his experiences growing up as indigenous in his native Kiruna and supported the struggle for Indigenous peoples' human rights on national TV.
 As a reflection of his Sámi heritage, Salming often wore a traditional Sami pewter bracelet.

-The Salming family resided close to a ice skating hall called Matojärvi hall where Börje started skating at the age of 6.
+The Salming family resided close to an ice skating hall called Matojärvi hall where Börje started skating at the age of 6.
 He also played handball during his childhood.